graemes/mownplow/README.md

 Rather than spilling too much ink here (who reads doco anyway?) there are comments in the `config.yaml` which should point you in the right direction.

-I built this tool for my own use (and the lol's :innocent:) but if you find it useful and feel the urge to buy me a drink use: xch1vlnelz9ef43z3xa4x6a3zzfm7cezwvmq332p97xlflmxxcgzdrpsqamyee

 ## Usage Notes